serverless/components/README.md

 #### `serverless dev`

 Starts DEV MODE, which watches the Component for changes, auto-deploys on changes, and (if supported by the Component) streams logs, errors and transactions to the terminal.

+# F.A.Q.

+### How can I deploy multiple Components at the same time?

+A `serverless.yml` file can only hold 1 Component at this time.
+However, that does not mean you cannot deploy multiple Components at the same time.

+Simply navigate to a parent directory, and run `serverless deploy` to deploy any `serverless.yml` files in immediate subfolders.
+When this happens, the Serverless Framework will quickly create a graph based on the references your Component apps are making to eachother.
+Depending on those references, it will prioritize what needs to be deployed first, otherwise its default is to deploy things in parallel.

+For context, here is why we designed `serverless.yml` to only hold 1 Component at a time:

+* We have a lot of advanced automation and other features in the works for Components that push the limits of how we think about infrastructure-as-code.
+Delivering those features is harder if `serverless.yml` contains multiple Components.

+* Many of our support requests come from users who deploy a lot of critical infrastructure together, and end up accidentally breaking that critical infrastructure, often while intending to push updates to one specific area.
+In response to this, we wanted to make sure there was an easy way to deploy things separately first, so that developers can deploy more safely.
+Generally, try to keep the things you deploy frequently (e.g. code, functions, APIs, etc.), separate from critical things that you deploy infrequently (e.g. VPCs, databases, S3 buckets).
+We get that it's convenient to deploy everything together (which is why we still enabled this via the method above), just be careful out there!